About Your Surgery

 How can I cope with my feelings?

 After surgery for a serious illness, you may have new and upsetting feelings.
-Many patients say they felt sad, worried, nervous, irritable, or angry at one time or another.
+Many people say they felt sad, worried, nervous, irritable, or angry at one time or another.
 You may find that you cannot control some of these feelings.
 If this happens, it’s a good idea to seek emotional support.

 The first step in coping is to talk about how you feel.
 Family and friends can help.
 Your nurse, doctor, and social worker can reassure, support, and guide you.
 It is always a good idea to let these professionals know how you, your family, and your friends are feeling emotionally.
-Many resources are available to patients and their families.
+Many resources are available to you.
 Whether you are in the hospital or at home, your nurses, doctors, and social workers are here to help you and your family and friends handle the emotional aspects of your illness.

 What if I have other questions?

-If you have any questions or concerns, please talk with your surgeon or nurse.
+If you have any questions or concerns, talk with your surgeon or nurse.
 You can reach them Monday through Friday from 9:00 am to 5:00 pm at the numbers below.

 After 5:00 pm, during the weekend, and on holidays, call 212-639-2000 and ask for the doctor on call for your doctor.